Why teach systematic synthetic phonics?

 The Phonics Lesson

 Knowledge of letters and sounds begins once children enter the nursery.
-Children take part in a differentiated daily taught phonics sessions focusing the letter/sound of the week.

 It is our expectation that the vast majority of children will be secure at phase 3 by the end of the reception year.
 This is the national benchmark.
 Children who reach this milestone are described as being 'school ready' in terms of their phonic knowledge and understanding.